lysogeny/videotracker/README.md

 - [ ] Hypermodular segmentation modules: combine all of your favourite cv2 functions into a method.
 - [ ] CLI flag for loading options
 - [ ] Better keybinds

-New loop structure:

-QThread:
- - Started with .start()
- - enters loop

 Requirements